Skip to main content

 2/6/24 I’m Anxious #

-I had a meeting with a “dropshipping” guy today.
-It was a free consultation type deal and everything was going great but unfortunately he couldn’t be of service.
-Dropshipping is a full time job I straight up don’t want to do.
-I told him all I was doing.
-Working out every morning and meal prepping, making music and committing to things.
+I’ve been working out every morning and meal prepping, making music and trying to committ to many different things.
 I’m trying to start and stay consistent with a YouTube channel, I’m trying to do the same with another YouTube channel, I’m trying to get into Blockchain, I thought about trying stand up comedy, I’m trying to make a personal website for this blog.

 I’m trying to do too much.
 I want to do it all.
 I’m at a point in my life where I have limitless possibilities.
 But I need to choose only a few.
-And I need to commit.
+And I need to commit to them completely.

 I can do anything, but I can’t do everything.